Sports in Bhutan: Basketball

 The Bhutan Basketball Federation joined the international basketball federation FIBA in 1983.
 Its national team has played many qualification games for the FIBA Asia Championship but still waits for its breakthrough.

 Futsal

 The Bhutan national futsal team represents Bhutan in international futsal competitions and is controlled by the Bhutan Football Federation.

+Baseball

+As of 2023, baseball is the fastest growing sport in Bhutan.
+The Bhutan Baseball and Softball Association reports that more than 6,000 children consistently play baseball.

+Kho kho

+Bhutan was introduced to kho kho, a traditional game of India, in 2019, and participated in the inaugural 2025 Kho Kho World Cup in India.

 Venues

 Changlimithang Stadium in Thimphu is the main venue for major sporting events in Bhutan, including archery and football.
 With a capacity of 25,000, the stadium has also hosted theatrical performances and celebrations as part of national holidays and major events such as the royal wedding in 2011.

 As archery is especially popular, every village has a field for the sport.